mavethee/Hackintosh-OpenCore-EFI-HP-ProBook-470-G1/README.md

 ### If you use Intel:
 Delete all Brcm kexts from EFI/OC/Kexts,
 Depending on macOS version, you're planning to use:
+* Airportitlwm for macOS 12 Monterey and delete rest.
 * Airportitlwm_Big_Sur for macOS 11 Big Sur,
 * Airportitlwm_Catalina for macOS 10.15 Catalina,
 * Airportitlwm_Mojave for macOS 10.14 Mojave,